 With that as an aside, Kyrie Irving will be a very good NBA player for a very long time.
 We saw a player like Mike Bibby selected extremely high in a weak draft year and even though he was never one of the best two or three at his position, he certainly justified his draft position and was a bounce or referee call away from being the point guard of a title winner.

-While we’re comparing point guards, Irving has far more in common with those from the early 90s, such as Kevin Johnson and Tim Hardaway than he does with the athletic, genetic freaks like Derrick Rose, Russell Westbrook Rajon Rondo and John Wall.
+While we’re comparing point guards, Irving has far more in common with those from the early 90s, such as Kevin Johnson and Tim Hardaway than he does with athletic freaks like Derrick Rose, Russell Westbrook Rajon Rondo and John Wall.

 With the dribble, Irving is savvy and in control during his zig-zags through the holes of the defense and does not rely on explosion.
 His quickness and the explosion he does possess is subtle as he values his control.
 We constantly talk about players who ‘impose their physical will’ upon their opponent, but maybe Irving will make us begin to appreciate players who ‘impose their control’.